oracle-livelabs/goldengate/gg-free/monitor/monitor.md

 ### Objectives

 In this lab, you will:
+* Review the Oracle GoldenGate Microservices, such as, Administration Service, Distribution Service, Performance Metrics Service, and Receiver Service.
 * View charts and statistics using the Performance Metrics Server in the GoldenGate deployment console
 * Use Metrics on the Deployment Details page in the Oracle Cloud Console to determine overall instance health and utilization.